What is a Questionnaire?

 If the questionnaire requires the respondents to elaborate on their thoughts, an open-ended question is the best choice.
 If the surveyor wants a specific response, then close-ended questions should be their primary choice.
 The key to asking closed-ended questions is to generate data that is easy to analyze and spot trends.

-For efficient market research, researchers need a representative sample collected using one of the many sampling techniques.
-It is very important to plan and define these target respondents based on the demographics required.
+For efficient market research, researchers need a representative sample collected using one of the many sampling techniques, such as a sample questionnaire.
+It is imperative to plan and define these target respondents based on the demographics required.

 Always save personal questions for last.
 Sensitive questions may cause respondents to drop off before completing.
 If these questions are at the end, the respondent has had time to become more comfortable with the interview and are more likely to answer personal or demographic questions.

 Differences between a Questionnaire and a Survey

 |Meaning||A questionnaire can is a research instrument that consists of a set of questions to collect information from a respondent.||A survey is a research method used for collecting data from a pre-defined group of respondents to gain information and insights on various topics of interest.|

 |What is it?||The instrument of data collection||Process of collecting and analyzing that data|